qrtl/rpl-custom/sale_comment_template_ext/readme/DESCRIPTION.rst

 This module does the following:

-* Change "Bottom Comments" to "Staff Memo"
+* Change the string "Bottom Comments" to "Staff Memo"
-* Pass note1 and note2 values to order's delivery
+* Pass note1 and note2 values to the delivery generated from the sales order.